Two children investigate the large sign at Ak Bulak Ski Resort outside Almaty

 Renting equipment at Ak Bulak

 There is a ski rental shop just up the hill from the car park of Ak Bulak.
-Its fairly unassuming so you’ll need to look out for it, however, there is a sign out front so you should be ok.
-Once inside you’ll notice large ski lockers to your right, and a room with those blow up tube/doughnut things (and some more lockers) to the left.
+While fairly unassuming, there is a sign out front so you should be ok to find it.
+Inside are large ski lockers, and a room with those blow up tube/doughnut things (and some more lockers) to the left.
 Straight ahead is the rental desk and cashier.
-You need to have an ID with you to rent the equipment.
-Please note that they will hold onto your ID for the time you have the equipment (unlike at the other resorts where they simply scan the ID).
-For 4 hours on a weekday, I paid 16,000KZT for boots, skis, poles, helmet and goggles.
-This is more than the cost at Oi Qaragai.
+You need ID with you to rent the equipment.
+Please note they hold onto your ID for the time you have the equipment (unlike at the other resorts where they simply scan the ID).
+While I had the foresight to bring my ski equipment this time, last season I paid 16,000KZT for boots, skis, poles, helmet and goggles for 4 hours on a weekday.
+This is more than the cost at Oi Qaragai (I recently spent 10,000KZT for a similar amount of equipment at OQ).

-Once you’ve sorted out your rentals, you head outside and walk around the building to the other side to buy your ski pass for the day.
-You can also jump on the magic carpet that conveniently starts outside the rental entrance and ends level with the ski pass cashier.
+Once you’ve sorted out your rentals, walk around the building to the other side to buy your ski pass for the day.
+There is a magic carpet that conveniently starts outside the rental entrance and ends level with the ski pass cashier.
 If you choose the magic carpet, please watch your step!
-The steps up to the start of the lift were icy for us!
-If you’re reading this, Facilities Manager at Ak Bulak, please de-ice the steps!
+It can be a little icy on the steps up to the lift, however, I noted they were in better shape than last season, so thank you to the Maintenance Team at Ak Bulak!

 The Lifts

-Once we had our passes, we walked up (quite a few!) stairs to get to the first chair lift, a double chair lift set up.
-This gave me my first really good view of the resort and its slopes.
-The slopes are wide, and undulating, and some of the runs have hills going the wrong way.
-What I mean is that you have to ski uphill – so its important to get up some speed!
-There were several places where the slope went into the woods to create a little forest run, something which I find very charming!
+Once we had our passes, we walked up (quite a few!) stairs to get to one of the two main chair lifts from the base, an open double chair lift set up.
+This gave me my first really good view of the resort: the slopes are wide, and undulating, and some of them require a bit of speed to get over the small hills.
+There were several charming little wooded runs.
 One such slope seemed to end within the woods and I could see a T Bar lift catering to anyone doing that run.
-I generally avoid T Bars though (too many poor experiences with them when I was a newbie!), so that run is not for me!

 Is Ak Bulak good for kids?